markusjwetzel/laravel-datamapper/README.md

 # Laravel Data Mapper

 `**Important** The first version of the Laravel Data Mapper is actually under development and will be published before the end of may.
-You can watch this repository to show your interest in this package.`
+You can star this repository to show your interest in this package.`

 An easy to use data mapper ORM for Laravel 5 that fits perfectly to the approach of Domain Driven Design (DDD).
 In general the Laravel Data Mapper is an extension to the Laravel Query Builder.
 You can build queries by using all of the query builder methods and in addition you can pass plain old PHP objects (popo's) to the builder and also return popo's from the builder.